 Because the Holy Prophet said so, and with a good reason!

 When you are together you think you are really alone and therefore can behave yourselves.
 But that’s not always true; it is easy said than done.
-Never trust your Nafs (self-discipline) as temptations become relentless when the situation unfolds itself.
+Never trust your Nafs (self-discipline) because the temptations will become relentless when the situation unfolds itself.

 The Holy Prophet already made this clear in a hadith that: